Sweat Lodge Purification Ceremony (Temazcal) dates for 2026:

 The Ceremony lasts around 60 minutes.

-To help everyone acclimate and prepare, sign the Disclaimer/Waiver/Sign up Sheets, and make a tobacco offering to the Fire, we recommend that participants arrive 1 hour before the start time.
+To help everyone acclimate and prepare, sign the Disclaimer/Waiver/Sign-up Sheets and make a tobacco offering to the Fire.
+We recommend that participants arrive 1 hour before the start time.

 You are welcome to bring your drum and join the drum circle before the Ceremony.